 The Easter Lily

 Lily Poisoning in cats is a serious and lethal condition.
 The toxins in the plant will cause kidney shut down with the cat dying in as little in three days if left untreated.
 If a cat eats any part of the plant it will poison the kitty.
 Treatment must be immediate.
+Even the pollen is dangerous as the cat will ingest the pollen as the kitty grooms themselves.

 If your cat has eaten a Lily things to watch for are drooling, vomiting, loss of appetite increased peeing followed by a lack of peeing if left unattended and dehydration.